kevboh/longform/README.md

 }
 ```

-Longform’s own UI will always use existing Obsidian CSS theme variables when possible, so it should always look at home in your theme.
+Longform’s UI will always use existing Obsidian CSS theme variables when possible, so it should always look at home in your theme.

 ## Troubleshooting

-First, the most important bit: **Longform is built specifically to never alter the contents on your notes.** The only note it rewrites is a project’s index file.
+First, the most important bit: **Longform is explicitly built never to alter the contents of your notes.** The only note it rewrites is a project’s index file.
 As such, Longform can’t delete or lose your notes.

 Longform does a lot of complex tracking to bridge a project’s metadata with the state of files on disk.
-Although it tries to cover lots of edge cases, it is possible to cause desync between what Longform thinks is happening with projects and what’s actually going on.
-Most often this occurs when a project’s frontmatter is malformed or invalid in some way.
-Because projects are inferred from frontmatter, if your frontmatter is correct you can always restart Obsidian (or choose the "reload without saving" command) to force Longform to recalculate projects.
+Although it tries to cover many edge cases, it is possible to cause a desync between what Longform thinks is happening with projects and what’s happening.
+This often occurs when a project’s frontmatter is malformed or invalid in some way.
+Because projects are inferred from frontmatter, if your frontmatter is correct, you can always restart Obsidian (or choose the "reload without saving" command) to force Longform to recalculate projects.

 ## Sponsorship